patrickett/probereq/README.md

 # probereq
-Start to a simple probe request application made using python.
+Simple probe request script made using python and scapy.

 # Usage
+Firstly you need to ```sudo airmon-ng start [Interface name] ``` and follow the prompts to get your device into monitor mode.

-Standard usage is ```sudo python2 probereq.py -i [Interface name] ```.
-The interface needs to be in monitor mode though.
+After your device is in monitor mode you can use ```sudo python2 probereq.py -i [Interface name] ```.
+Then it will ask if you want "Broadcast probes."
+Broadcast probes do not contain an SSID only a MAC from the device it's coming from.

+The script also creates a file called ```probes.txt ``` in the directory you run the script in.
+It prints whatever the terminal does to a file.
+Just in case you want to go back and look at what you scanned.
+I find this to be easier then saving an entire pcap file.

 # Dependencies
 1. manuf